 The most representative food is La Merienda (food with corn, guinea pig, special omelet).
 Its typical drink is Chicha made from fermented corn, called: Chicha de Jora and Chicha de frutillada.

-The most important celebrations: On May 3 “Cruz Velacuy” festival dedicated to the Holy Cross of Jesus Christ, and on August 2 “Virgin of the Angels” with typical dances.
+The most important celebrations: On May 3, the “Cruz Velacuy” festival does dedicate to the Holy Cross of Jesus Christ, and on August 2, the “Virgin of the Angels” with typical dances.

-The inhabitants of the community maintain Quechua as their mother tongue, followed by the Spanish language but with minimal intensity.
+The community inhabitants maintain Quechua as their mother tongue, followed by the Spanish language with minimal intensity.